 This company business model is peerless in the African ecommerce sector.
 All the problems I have noted in my Harvard Business Review piece on ecommerce do not apply here.
 Most aggregators have zero or negligible marginal costs and operate close to the optimal state of perfect Internet.
 There is only one ecommerce operator in Africa that has the features: that is MallforAfrica.

 Of course, the complexity of the business has increased since it will start sourcing for opportunities in Africa with our infrastructure challenges.
 But this firm has developed and accumulated capabilities over the years.
 I do think it will manage the challenges of shipping from Africa to U.S. despite our logistical issues as it in-bounds items to DHL offices.
 Do not be surprised that they can appoint local firms to aggregate the sub-local supplies across cities.
 And just like that, MallforAfrica CEO Chris Folayan will focus on processing the invoices, counting the profits, with his usual smiles.
-People, treasure brilliance: this one is from home.
+People, treasure brilliance: this one is from home.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).